ecoNect-Tech/EcoEye/README.md

   <img src="images/cocoa-gif.gif" height=300 />
 </p>

 Hainan May 2023 – technical details: Currently there are 12 cameras being deployed continuously in the fields.
 While running the insect frame differencing script, the device consumes about 1.9W.
 Each camera holds 3 internal batteries and 4 additional ones in an external power bank, summing up to a capacity of 23Ah (23450mAh, with the 3350mAh batteries we are using).
 With this power supply the device can monitor continuously for up to 48h.
 However, due to the charging-stop algorithm of the power bank output, most deployments last about 30 hours which is still enough to monitor the flower during its entire opening period.

+# Education
+## Plant Boxes